One of my bugbears about the church in the UK and US, is the strong emphasis of non-conformity.

 For one thing, most modern applications of Daniel don’t do justice to the cultural context of scripture.
 Daniel is set during the exile in Babylon, spilling over into the beginning of Persian rule.
 Christians might think that Daniel was having a good time steering politics, but remember this is the time when Psalm 137 was written (warning for graphic violence if you go look it up).

-My other objection to the strong emphasis the church places on Daniel is quite simply this: there are other ways.
+My other objection to the strong emphasis on Daniel as a model for non-conformity is quite simply this: there are other ways of witnessing in the world.

 The Esther narrative: acculturation